openstack/openstack-manuals/doc/config-reference/source/tables/nova-vmware.rst

        Related options: This option is ignored if serial_port_service_uri is not specified.

        * serial_port_service_uri
-   * - ``serial_port_service_uri`` = ``None``
-     - (String) Identifies the remote system where the serial port traffic will be sent.

-       This option adds a virtual serial port which sends console output to a configurable service URI.
-At the service URI address there will be virtual serial port concentrator that will collect console logs.
-If this is not set, no serial ports will be added to the created VMs.

-       Possible values:

-       * Any valid URI
-   * - ``task_poll_interval`` = ``0.5``
-     - (Floating point) Time interval in seconds to poll remote tasks invoked on VMware VC server.
-   * - ``use_linked_clone`` = ``True``
-     - (Boolean) This option enables/disables the use of linked clone.

-       The ESX hypervisor requires a copy of the VMDK file in order to boot up a virtual machine.
-The compute driver must download the VMDK via HTTP from the OpenStack Image service to a datastore that is visible to the hypervisor and cache it.
-Subsequent virtual machines that need the VMDK use the cached version and don't have to copy the file again from the OpenStack Image service.

-       If set to false, even with a cached VMDK, there is still a copy operation from the cache location to the hypervisor file directory in the shared datastore.
-If set to true, the above copy operation is avoided as it creates copy of the virtual machine that shares virtual disks with its parent VM.
    * - ``wsdl_location`` = ``None``

      - (String) This option specifies VIM Service WSDL Location

        If vSphere API versions 5.1 and later is being used, this section can be ignored.
 If version is less than 5.1, WSDL files must be hosted locally and their location must be specified in the above section.